Login to Complete an Entry or to Access Judging Panel

 2. Think like a judge.

 QR Master Design Award judges review many entries, so make it easy for them by keeping descriptions brief and concise.
-Your answers for each question should not exceed 250 words.
+Your answers for each question should not exceed 225 words.
 Focus on the best points in your project.
+The use of bullet points is recommended.

 3. Put a proper value on the project.